Compute user roles

 Let’s look at how two roles at the opposite end of the spectrum differ: Administrator and User.
 Administrators set the security policy.
 They decide who can run what Docker commands, and where they can be run.
 Users need to run Docker commands to do their job.
 Testers, for example, run Docker commands in the staging environment to test containers under development.
 Testers, however, have no business starting containers in the production environment.
 Administrators set a policy to assign testers the user role that lets testers run Docker commands in staging, but restricts their access to production.

-This section describes the system roles Prisma Cloud supports.
+This section describes all the roles Prisma Cloud supports.

 The Administrator can manage all aspects of your Prisma Cloud installation.
 They have full read-write access to all Prisma Cloud settings and data.